2C-T

 2C-T, or 2C-T-1, also known as 4-methylthio-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.
 The drug has a relatively short duration and is of relatively low potency among the 2C psychedelics.

 The drug acts as an agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A} receptor.
 It is the parent compound of the 2C-T series of psychedelic phenethylamines, with derivatives such as 2C-T-2, 2C-T-4, 2C-T-7, and 2C-T-21, among many others.

 2C-T was first described in the scientific literature by David E. Nichols and Alexander Shulgin in 1976.
 It was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+The drug was encountered as a novel designer drug in Europe in 2023.

 Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T's dose range as 60 to 100 mg orally and its duration as 3 to 5 hours.
 Its onset is described as 15 minutes and its effects are said to develop "very quickly but very quietly".
-It is one of the shortest-acting of the 2C psychedelics as well as among the least potent.
+It is one of the shortest-acting of the 2C psychedelics, as well as among the least potent.

 The effects of 2C-T have been reported to include being "really psychedelic", little or nothing in the way of psychedelic visuals, some fantasy with music, increased appreciation of poetry, things feeling "opened up" like with MDMA, being a possible MDMA substitute in this regard, feeling somewhat "generic" as a psychedelic, intellectual thinking overpowering emotions, conversational facilitation, tactile enhancement, enhanced eroticism, and stomach discomfort.